-A 52C series system is suitable for installation in areas subject to frost or freeze conditions.
-Freeze conditions occur below 6°C. This system has NO WARRANTY for freeze damage if non-Rheem approved closed circuit fluid has been used or if the closed circuit fluid has been incorrectly mixed.
-Refer to "Terms of the Rheem Warranty" on page 4.
+The 52H series systems are suitable for installation in areas subject to frost or freeze conditions.
+Freeze conditions occur below 6°C. These systems have NO WARRANTY for freeze damage if non Rheem approved closed circuit fluid has been used or if the closed circuit fluid has been incorrectly mixed (refer to "Terms of the Rheem Warranty" on page 4).

-This water heater is designed to be installed as an electric boosted solar water heater with its booster heating unit connected to a power supply, however it may be installed with an in-series continuous flow or storage booster water heater.
+This water heater is designed to be installed as an electric boosted solar water heater with its booster heating unit connected to a power supply, however it may be installed with an in-series continuous flow or storage booster.